shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 - Right Lung Ratio: used in the scaling equation for inspiratory-expiratory ratio for conditions
 - Basal Metabolic Rate: used for metabolic effects
 - Vital Capacity: used to determine the tidal volume plateau in the driver piecewise target alveolar ventilation function

-The Pulmonary Function Test also pulls all lung volumes and capacities, and conscious respiration uses several of the initial capacity values to calculate the driver pressure needed.

 Several patient parameters are updated at the end of each stabilization segment (Resting, Conditions, and Feedback).
 This allows the simulation to reach new homeostatic points that take into account the whole-body state based on both internal and external factors.
 The patient parameters that are reset by the %Respiratory System are:
 - Respiration Rate Baseline: from Respiration Rate system data value